 3. Fight for transparency

-Trust and transparency is something that trickles down to customers and customers respect businesses that are transparent and honest.
+Trust and transparency are something that trickles down to customers and customers respect businesses that are transparent and honest.
 That means no unwanted surprises, hidden agendas, lack of information or the obfuscation of data when it comes to their productivity.
 Having a good ecosystem of transparency also keeps important expectations flowing in both directions.

 Ultimately that means projects get completed on time, on point and always provide value to both parties.
 Project managers who can fight for transparency succeed most in their ability to define accountability as well.
 Customers will actively engage with you when they understand that they’re accountable for providing feedback and you’re accountable for delivering an even better product or service.